c-sole/clearfix/README.md

 clearfix
 ========

-Just the micro clearfix from Nicolas Gallagher. http://nicolasgallagher.com/micro-clearfix-hack/
+Just a mixin for the micro clearfix from Nicolas Gallagher. http://nicolasgallagher.com/micro-clearfix-hack/